WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step3-image-10-1.png" />

-7. **Select** the "Service credentials” section on the left from the WDP dashDB for Analytics launch page.
+7. **Select** the "Service credentials” section of the "WDP dashDB for Analytics" service launch page.
 8. **Select** the the "New credential +" button.

 <img src="./media/Step3-image-11.png" />